-- No passes will be provided to students the first 10 minutes and last 10 minutes of class - Students outside of class must have a hall pass or a tardy pass in their possession at all times. - Abuse of the pass system may result in pass restriction and loss of privileges. - Students must follow all posted signage for moving through the hallways at all times. - Bathroom capacity is limited to four students at a time.
-Please wait in the hallway with appropriate physical distancing if there are already 4 students using the restroom.
+- No passes will be provided to students the first 10 minutes and last 10 minutes of class. - Students outside of class must have a hall pass or a tardy pass in their possession at all times. - Abuse of the pass system may result in pass restriction and loss of privileges. - Students must follow all posted signage for moving through the hallways at all times.